 The country was finished, but some of the Allies wanted it more severely punished, believing that only a “crushing” defeat could prevent another war elsewhere in Europe.
 Though some countries were still arguing about the terms, the papers were signed, at 5:12 a.m. on November 18, 1918.

 A great deal of the Armistice was based on U.S. President Woodrow Wilson’s “14 Points” document, that outlined terms he believed reasonable.
-These included some things still in existence today, like the establishment of the North American Treaty Organization (NATO) and open diplomacy.
+These included some things still in existence today, like the establishment of the North Atlantic Treaty Organization (NATO) and open diplomacy.

 Germany was ordered to remove all troops from occupied regions, and the Ottoman and Austro-Hungarian Empires were demolished.
 New countries in the Middle East were to govern themselves, but few were able to do so without outside help from America and Europe.